AgathaZareth/PHASE2_PROJECT/README.md

 - - -
 ## Conclusions on Final Model

+### P values

-The p values are important, they are a measurement of how likely your coefficient is measured through our model by chance.
+Up until this point P-values have been the primary focus.
+Rightfully so, as the measurement of how likely a coefficient is measured through our model by chance, they are undoubtably important.
 However, they are not the only value to focus on.

+### R squared

 R-squared is the measurement of how much of the independent variable is explained by changes in our dependent variables.
-In our case, the *r squared* value of .744 tells us this final linear regression model is able to explain 74.4% of the variability observed in Sale Price.
-Because *r squared* will always increase as features are added, in this case 34 as shown in *Df Model*, we should also look to the *adjusted r squared* to get a better understanding of how the model is performing. *Adjusted r squared* takes into account the number of features in the model by penalizing the R-squared formula based on the number of variables.
+In our case, the *r squared* value of 0.582 tells us this final linear regression model is able to explain 58.2% of the variability observed in Sale Price.
+Because *r squared* will always increase as features are added, in this case 14 as shown in *Df Model*, we should also look to the *adjusted r squared* to get a better understanding of how the model is performing.

+### Adjusted R squared

+*Adjusted r squared* takes into account the number of features in the model by penalizing the R-squared formula based on the number of variables.
 If the two were significantly different it could be that some variables are not contributing to your model’s R-squared properly.
-In this case, the *adjusted r squared* is the same as the *r squared* so we can be confident in the 76% reliability, as stated above, of this model.
+In this case, the *adjusted r squared* is essentially the same as the *r squared*, just 0.1% diffence, so we can be confident in the 58% reliability, as stated above, of this model.

+### F statistic and Prob(f-statistic)

 The f statistic is also important.
 More easily understood is the prob(f-statistic), it uses the F statistic to tell the accuracy of the null hypothesis, or whether it is accurate that the variables’ effect is 0.
 In our case, it is telling us 0.00% chance of this.
-I'd like to tighten up the normality distribution of residuals, suggests on how to acomplish that are below, but based on values mention, I feel confident in the recommendations.
  - - -

 ## Next Steps

-Ways to possibly improve recommendations to the average homeowner (appealing to the broadest possible range of clients):
-- Starting with sqft_lot, remove outliers from features, one by one, modeling between each, and try to eliminate the outlying residuals and improve normality.

-- There is a huge range in location coefficients.
-Intuitively this makes sense since city homes often sell at a higher price.
-I would like to split properties into urban and rural locations to explore this attribute to get more accurate findings based on location.
-That is to say, do rural home buyers want different features in their homes compared to city buyers?
-Does the estimated increase in value change with location?

-- Building on that divide (between urban and rural), I would like to find the price per sq foot of living and explore if homes (on average) fall nicely into this assumption that rural homes are cheaper per square foot of living.
-Specifically looking to add a greater degree of accuracy in how much renovations will increase home value.
-Another way to explore a possible similar attribute of rural homes vs urban homes is comparing square foot lot to square foot living.

-- On that same note I'd like to find the number of bathrooms per square foot living, and similarly, number of bedrooms per square foot.
-Trying to weed out the extreme outliers of mansion type homes.
-What might be considered excessivly large in a city could be normal in a rural location.

-- Because only conditions 'Good' and 'Very Good' remained, I would like to make this feature binary as `'condition_above_average'` so that it is more interpretable.
+I'd like to boost r-squared a bit higher.
+Finding a way to use `'yr_built'` could help.
 - - -

 ## Thank you!

-**Email:** cassigroesbeck@gmail.com
+**Email:** cassigroesbeck@emailplace.com

 **GitHub:** @AgathaZareth